enzo-pellegrini/CS453-Concurrent-Algorithms-Project/sync-examples/README.md

 We employ no synchronization primitive: Undefined Behavior (UB), bad bad.

 ### Okayish approach #1
-We take a big nice lock when when writting/reading and checking the bounds: correct.
+We take a big nice flag when when writting/reading and checking the bounds: correct.

 ### Okayish approach #2